deelee2/ABSAPhoneBook/README.md

 # build for production with minification
 npm run build

+The Server should auto load a phone book entry on startup.
+You can select a phone book entry in the drop down found at the top right of the page 'Select Phone Book'.
+Once you have selected a phone book to view, you will see the entries within.
+No data is display on startup of the page.

 Things that I would improved on if the time was available: